-Kids these days come with a lot of stuff.
-Multiple strollers.
-Changing tables.
-Not to mention their clothes, toys, books.
+Kids these days come with a lot of stuff, including multiple strollers.
+They are changing tables.
+Not to mention clothing, toys, and books.
 It’s like a nightmare version of a doll that does not come with any accessories included.

-While it seems strange to people outside of New York, in our city, we know that if you’ve got a great one bedroom apartment, having a child doesn’t necessarily mean you’re going to leave it.
-So many of us moved to the city and lived in convertible two-bedroom apartments by putting up a wall in the living room – so why not save some money and have your child live in your living room for a year or two?
+While it seems strange to people outside of New York, in our city, we know that if you’ve got a large one-bedroom apartment, having a child doesn’t necessarily mean you’re going to leave it.
+So many of us moved to the city and lived in convertible two-bedroom apartments, putting up a wall in the living room – so why not save some money and have your child live in your living room for a year or two?

-Simple, yet efficient.
-Your TV stand, while it might look sleek, is probably full of paper manuals that you’ve never looked at and some extra remotes.
-By replacing it was a six drawer long dresser, you’ll be able to keep the same look (and still have a spot for your TV) while simultaneously maximizing your storage space.
+Simple yet efficient.
+While it might look sleek, your TV stand is probably full of paper manuals that you’ve never looked at and some extra remotes.
+By replacing it was a six-drawer long dresser, you’ll be able to keep the same look (and still have a spot for your TV) while simultaneously maximizing your storage space.
 You won’t need that photo of you and your girlfriends at drinks as much as you’ll need those drawers for your baby’s clothes.

 ANYTHING.
-There are so many small (and stylish) rocking chair, as well as smaller cribs.
-Your baby isn’t that big, so he or she doesn’t need a huge crib.
+There are so many small (and stylish) rocking chairs, as well as smaller cribs.
+Your baby isn’t that big, so he or she doesn’t need a massive cradle.

 Furthermore, if you can get a crib on wheels, then you’ll earn bonus points.
 This way, you can wheel your sleeping baby into your bedroom while you have friends over without disturbing either your child or your guests.
 When your guests have left for the night, wheel it back.

-Get a collapsible stroller that you can hang on the bank of your door (or like a bicycle on your wall).
+Get a collapsible stroller that you can hang on the bank of your door.
 There’s no reason to have it sitting in the corner taking up space.

 Most changing tables have shelves for diapers – but once your baby doesn’t need diapers anymore, you have a useless piece of furniture.
 Instead, pick something that will hold your baby’s clothes.
 You can buy a changing pad for the top of the dresser without sacrificing the whole piece.
 Here’s the way one mom did it.